Dana Air Flight 0992

-The crash once again highlighted Nigeria's aviation safety record.
-It was the fifth major Nigerian aviation disaster in a decade, after EAS Airlines Flight 4226 in 2002, Bellview Airlines Flight 210 and Sosoliso Airlines Flight 1145 in 2005, and ADC Airlines Flight 053 in 2006.
-Consequently, it led to major overhaul of the nation's aviation sector.
+The crash was the fifth major Nigerian aviation disaster in a decade, after EAS Airlines Flight 4226 in 2002, Bellview Airlines Flight 210 and Sosoliso Airlines Flight 1145 in 2005, and ADC Airlines Flight 053 in 2006.
+Consequently, it led to a major overhaul of the nation's aviation sector.
 Since the crash of Flight 0992, Nigeria's aviation safety improved significantly and the country eventually retained the category 1 status of its aviation safety.

+Background

 Aircraft

 The aircraft was a twin-engined McDonnell Douglas MD-83, registered in Nigeria as 5N-RAM, built in 1990 and first delivered to Alaska Airlines under the registration of N944AS, and operated until the airline retired their MD-80s in 2008.
-It was sold to another airline before being acquired by Dana Air in February 2009.
+It was then stored at Southern California Logistics Airport before being acquired by Dana Air in February 2009.
 The airframe had accumulated more than 60,800 hours of total flight time since new.
 The aircraft engines had over 55,300 and 26,000 hours of total flight time before the crash.
 The last maintenance on the aircraft was performed on 2 June 2012, exactly a day before the accident.

 Passengers and crew

 Passengers

 Flight 0992 was carrying 147 passengers, including 15 foreign nationals from 9 countries.
-The foreigners were six Chinese nationals, three Americans, two Indians, and one each from Benin, Canada, Germany, France, and Lebanon.
+The foreigners were six Chinese nationals, three Americans, two Indians, and one each from Benin, Canada, Germany, France, Indonesia, and Lebanon.

 Among those on board were Celestine Onwuliri, husband of then-Nigerian Foreign Minister Viola Onwuliri, Ehime Aikhomu, son of late Nigerian admiral and former Nigerian Vice President Augustus Aikhomu, Ibrahim Damcida, former Permanent Secretary of the Nigerian Ministry of Finance, Levi Chibuike Ajuonuma, then-spokesperson of Nigerian National Petroleum Corporation, and Shehu Sa’ad, Director of major Nigerian bank Mainstreet Bank Limited.
 Local media reported that several senior military officials were also on the flight.